IntergatedCircuits/STM32_XPD/README.md

 # STM32 eXtensible Peripheral Drivers

-This project aims to provide a convenient and efficient C programming toolset and API to handle Cortex M - and more specifically, STM32 - series microcontrollers.
-The main benefits of this library that it provides bit-fields for all registers and bit-band alias mapped fields for affected registers of the controller.
-The peripheral drivers are designed for maximum portability within the STM32 device family.
+This project aims to provide a convenient and efficient peripheral library with a common API to handle STM32 series microcontrollers.
+The goal is to achieve a higher level of user code portability than the STM32 HAL drivers, while significantly reducing the unnecessary overhead that the drivers introduce (e.g. handle locks, states).
+Another optimization of this library that it uses bit-fields for all registers and bit-band alias mapped fields for affected registers of the controller.

 #### Table of contents